AgentSamSA/mtg-mechanics-parser/README.md

 * Feature vector generation
 * Weighted card scoring

+No external NLP or machine learning libraries are used for mechanic detection; all parsing, classification, and feature extraction logic is implemented using domain-specific systems designed for *Magic: the Gathering* card text.

 The parser currently analyzes creature cards and detects a wide range of gameplay mechanics including removal, card advantage, token generation, mana production, reanimation, counters, triggered abilities, activated abilities, and global effects.

 The resulting feature representations can be used for card evaluation, dataset analysis, machine learning experiments, and gameplay complexity research.

 ## Why This Project Exists

-*Magic: The Gathering* contains tens of thousands of unique cards whose functionality is primarily expressed through natural-language oracle text.
+*Magic: The Gathering* contains tens of thousands of unique cards whose functionality is primarily expressed through natural-language Oracle text.

 While datasets such as Scryfall provide extensive card metadata, many important gameplay characteristics are not available as structured features.
 For example, determining whether a card generates card advantage, creates tokens, removes opposing permanents, or reanimates creatures often requires interpreting the card's rules text.